Jigsaw-Code/outline-server/src/shadowbox/README.md

 1. [docker-compose 1.11+](https://docs.docker.com/compose/install/)

 Run `docker info` and make sure `Storage Driver` is `devicemapper`.
-If it is not, you can override it by editting `/etc/default/docker` or by passing another storage driver in the daemon commandline:
+If it is not, you can override it by editing `/etc/default/docker` or by passing another storage driver in the daemon commandline:
 ```
 sudo dockerd --storage-driver=devicemapper